DanielXMoore/Civet/source/unplugin/README.md

     Note that some bundlers require additional plugins to handle TS.
     For example, for Webpack, you would need to install `ts-loader` and add it to your webpack config.
     Unfortunately, Rollup's TypeScript plugin is incompatible with this plugin, so you need to set `ts` to another option.
 - `cache`: Cache compilation results based on file's mtime.
-(Useful when bundling the same source files for both CommonJS and ESM, or for longer running processes like `watch` or `serve`.)
+  Useful when bundling the same source files for both CommonJS and ESM, or for longer running processes like `watch` or `serve`.
+Default: `true`.
 - `threads`: Use specified number of Node worker threads to compile Civet files faster.
 Default: `0` (don't use threads), or `CIVET_THREADS` environment variable if set.
 - `config`: Civet config filename to load, or `null` to avoid looking for the default config filenames in the project root directory.
   See [Civet config](https://civet.dev/config).